2023 Solar Incentives Guide for Peoria, IL - Tax Credits & Rebates

 What are the best solar panel installation companies near me?

-To find the right solar panel installer for you, check out our guide to the top solar companies in Peoria.
+To find the right solar panel installer for you, check out our guide to Peoria's top solar panel companies.

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of wind and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Be sure to discuss your proposed plan with your local Peoria solar panel installer, to make sure you know what you'll need and what incentives you might or might not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+Make sure that you discuss your plan with your local Peoria solar panel installer, so that you understand what you'll need and what kinds of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.